jddf/spec/draft-ucarion-jddf-xx.md

 }
 ~~~

+## Extending JDDF's syntax

 This document does not describe any extension mechanisms for JSL schema
-validation.
-However, schemas (through the `non-keyword` CDDL rule in this
+validation, which is described in {{semantics}}.
+However, schemas (through the
-section) are defined to allow members whose names are not equal to any of the
+`non-keyword` CDDL rule in {{syntax}) are defined to allow members whose names
-specially-defined keywords (i.e. `definitions`, `elements`, etc.) described in
+are not equal to any of the specially-defined keywords (i.e. `definitions`,
-this section.
+`elements`, etc.).
 Call these members "non-keyword members".

 Users MAY add additional, non-keyword members to JDDF schemas to convey
 information that is not pertinent to validation.
 For example, such non-keyword